 Since the most successful businesses target a problem and then solve it, listening for common problems is the best way to come up with your next brilliant business idea.
 You’ve probably already solved a common problem for yourself, and people pay for that sort of thing.

 It’s also another way to follow the market.
 In Rich Dad Poor Dad, the author told a story about a friend of his ranting about the activities of a certain gas company and how he did not approve.
 The author, however, listened well enough to recognize a prime opportunity to invest and made BANK.
 In fact, that book is a very good example of amazing listening habits and I highly recommend it to anyone interested in thinking like a rich person.
-You can snag your own copy here.
+You can snag your own copy here and see for yourself.
+It deserves a home on your bookshelf, I swear.

 There are several other reasons that make listening an incredible habit, but those go beyond this topic.
 On that note, you’ll start to notice that the typical rich person spends more time listening than talking.
 Not necessarily because they don’t want to reveal their secrets, but because it is valuable and generally free.